edgedb/edgedb/docs/intro/quickstart/inheritance.rst

 .. edb:split-section::

-  When we create a migration, we need to set initial values for the ``created_at`` and ``updated_at`` properties on all existing objects.
-Since we don't have historical data for when these objects were actually created or modified, the migration will fall back to the default values we set in the ``Timestamped`` type.
+  Since you don't have historical data for when these objects were actually created or modified, the migration will fall back to the default values set in the ``Timestamped`` type.

   .. code-block:: sh